mazipan/blog-2.0/README.md

 | :-----------------------------------: | :-------------------------------: |
 | ![Homepage](screenshoot-homepage.png) | ![Detail](screenshoot-detail.png) |

+## Features

+- Support AMP
+- Support PWA
+- Support english and bahasa Indonesia for posts
+- Generate RSS Feed and Sitemap.xml
+- Save as draft before publish
+- Support adding categories for each post
+- Support for sponsored post
+- Lazy load image in post page using [VueTinyLazyloadImg](https://github.com/mazipan/vue-tiny-lazyload-img)
+- Form for subscriber using NetlifyForm
+- Like and page view using Firebase real-time DB
+- Syntax highlighting using Prism.js

 ## Firebase Setup

 We use `Firebase` Real Time Database, so you need to create file `.env` before running this project in your local.